BevAlc Insights’ 2023 Bourbon Forecast

 Bourbon is America’s spirit, and it’s been a consumer favorite for more than a decade.
 In 2022, bourbon was the fourth-largest subcategory overall sold on Drizly (following red wine, white wine, and vodka).
 This position has held steady over the past five years, with the end of each year being a strong sales period for bourbon.
 However, a set of well-loved core brands and the appeal of flavored options and new SKUs mean the spirit will continue to be a key component of any off-premise inventory year-round.

 A Historically Strong Category With Premium Growth

-“In recent years, bourbon has been one of the liquor subcategories most impacted by premiumization,” says Paquette.
-“The average unit price continues to grow year-over-year, just less drastically.
+“In recent years, bourbon has been one of the liquor subcategories most impacted by premiumization,” says Liz Paquette, Drizly’s head of consumer insights.
+“The average unit price continues to grow year-over-year.
 Additionally, all the price ranges from $50 and above have gained share year-over-year over the lower price ranges.”

-The average price point for bourbons sold on Drizly over the past 12 months is $37, which is up slightly from $35.50 over the previous 12 months.
-The share of bourbon sales for bottles between $20 and $30 decreased from 21 percent to 18 percent in those two 12-month periods as well, while the share of sales in the $50 to $60 range increased from 12 percent to 13 percent.
+The share of bourbon sales for bottles between $20 and $30 decreased from 21 percent to 18 percent year-over-year, while the share of sales in the $50 to $60 range increased from 12 percent to 13 percent.
 The share of bourbon sales for bottles between $60 and $100 all increased slightly as well, while the share of sales for bourbons more than $100 increased from six percent to nine percent.

 Outside of whiskey, a rising percentage share of tequila sales competes with the top whiskey subcategories.
 Neither tequila nor the other whiskey subcategories meet bourbon’s overall share of sales, however.